 Our clients want to know how to protect their assets from judgments.
 Asset protection laws are different in each state.
 Florida asset protection laws are among the most liberal, debtor-friendly laws in the country.
 Florida’s asset protection laws apply to permanent residents of Florida and people in other states who own property in Florida.
 People anticipating substantial civil judgments often move from other states to Florida to become a Florida resident for asset protection purposes.

-Is asset protection effective after a lawsuit is filed?
-Yes, it is never too late to engage in asset protection planning.
+It is never too late to engage in asset protection planning.
 In fact, our most typical client is one who wants to protect their assets after a lawsuit is filed, or even after a judgment.
 Our office is located in Orlando, Florida, but we help clients who live or plan to live throughout the state.

 Who Needs Asset Protection?